jaehochang92/jaehochang.netlify/content/authors/admin/_index.md

   url: https://uiowa.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My current interes are biomedical and high-dimensional data.
+bio: My current interests are biomedical and high-dimensional data.

 # Interests to show in About widget
 interests: